EU accession to the Council of Europe Convention on preventing and combating violence against women ('Istanbul Convention')

 As of December 2022, the Convention has been signed by all EU Member States, and ratified by 21 (Austria, Belgium, Croatia, Cyprus, Denmark, Estonia, Finland, France, Germany, Greece, Ireland, Italy, Luxembourg, Malta, Netherlands, Poland, Portugal, Romania, Slovenia, Spain and Sweden).
 Bulgaria, Czechia, Hungary, Latvia, Lithuania and Slovakia have not ratified the Convention.
 In July 2020, the Polish government announced its intention to withdraw from the Convention, but this has not yet been enacted.

-The Convention also provides for EU accession, to the extent of its competences.
+The Convention also provides for the possibility of EU accession.
 In 2015, the Commission issued a roadmap for EU accession to the Convention.
 In 2016, considering that EU accession would create a coherent EU level framework for combating violence against women, the Commission issued two proposals for Council decisions, one on the signature and the other on the conclusion (ratification) of the Convention on behalf of the EU.
 In May 2017, the Council adopted two signature decisions (on different legal bases), the first covering articles of the Convention on cooperation in criminal matters, the second covering articles on asylum and non-refoulement.
-The EU signed the Convention on 13 June 2017.
-The next step – formal EU accession to the Convention – requires adoption of a Council decision following the consent of the European Parliament.
-Discussions are still taking place in the Council’s working party on Fundamental Rights, Citizens’ Rights and Free Movement of Persons (Interinstitutional File 2016/0063(NLE)).
+The EU signed the Convention on 13 June 2017, but uncertainty around the legal basis and the Council's reluctance to proceed with the ratification in the absence of a common accord among Member States blocked the process for several years.

-Meanwhile, the von der Leyen Commission has included the file as a priority in its EU 2020-2025 gender equality strategy.
-The Commission included the file as a pending priority in its 2022 work programme.
-Since progress has remained blocked, in March 2022, the Commission also proposed new legislation to address violence against women at EU level, which is listed as a priority pending file in its 2023 work programme.
+Meanwhile, the von der Leyen Commission included the file as a priority in its EU 2020-2025 gender equality strategy and as a pending priority in its 2022 work programme.
+Since progress remained blocked, in March 2022, the Commission also proposed new legislation to address violence against women at EU level, which is listed as a priority pending file in its 2023 work programme.